You’ve heard of an email bounce, but you might be wondering: what does it mean when an email bounces?

-A bounce occurs when a recipient’s mail server rejects an email.
+An email bounce occurs when a recipient’s mail server rejects an email.
+An email bouncing on a server can happen for a multitude of reasons.
 Much like SPF, DKIM and DMARC, this may seem like a technical email issue, but ultimately a bounced email means your intended recipient will never see your message and that could mean a significant loss of revenue.

 The lighter of the two, a soft bounce, results when an email reaches the recipient’s mail server but bounces back before it makes it to the recipient.
 Soft bounces ensue from a recipient’s mailbox being full, the email server being offline or rate-limiting the number of messages it receives, or the message itself being too large.
 Retry sending to a soft bounce for up to 72 hours for one campaign, and then suppress the email address for that campaign.
 If a contact soft bounces for multiple campaigns, suppress the email address entirely.